microsoft/FluidFramework/docs/docs/interfaces-aqueduct.md

 Remember when we said that `fluidObject.IFluidFoo` is almost like a cast?
 Well, the emphasis is now on the word _almost_.
 In fact, `fluidObject` itself need not implement `IFluidFoo`.
 Rather, it must _provide_ an implementation of `IFluidFoo`.
-This is where delegation comes in - `fluidObject.IFluidFoo` may return `fluidObject` itself under the covers, or it may delegate to another object implementing that interface.
+This is where delegation comes in - `fluidObject.IFluidFoo` may return `fluidObject` itself under the covers, or it may delegate by returning another object implementing that interface.

 If you search through the FluidFramework codebase, you'll start to notice that many interfaces come in pairs, such as `IFluidLoadable` and `IProvideFluidLoadable`.
-Let's look to see what `IProvideFluidLoadable` looks like:
+Let's take a look at `IProvideFluidLoadable`:

 ```typescript
 export interface IProvideFluidLoadable {